 The most famous escape was James Earl Ray, the convicted assassin of Martin Luther King, who escaped in 1977 with six other inmates.
 Ray was captured in two days only a few miles from the prison.

 The prison closed in 2009.
 The building and grounds were sold to a private enterprise in 2014.
-Plans to create a tourist destination are in the works.
+Today it is a tourist destination CLICK HERE.